 Do you need to carry both a mission-critical radio and a smartphone on duty?
 You may want to ask vendors if you can reduce the number of devices you carry.
 Carrying one device instead of two can make things a lot simpler and bring a new level of convenience and efficiency, not to mention lower costs.
 What’s more, it’s easier and more secure to make apps in one device to share information.
 It also means you don’t have to carry two separate accessories, with fewer batteries that need to be charged.

 The latest Airbus survey into the professional apps market also showed a trend towards hybrid devices.12% of the respondents said they plan to adopt hybrid PMR-broadband

 Learn more about the survey results - download survey report 2020.

-But if you are not ready to go hybrid just yet and your organization will have both smartphone users and PMR radio users, you may want to ask in the RFP how you can manage users in the best way over several networks.
-With thousands of users on a typical PMR network and broadband network, managing every user individually and in different networks could be enormously time consuming and expensive.
+But if you are not ready to go hybrid just yet and your organization will have both smartphone users and TETRA radio users, you may want to ask in the RFP how you can manage users in the best way over several networks.
+With thousands of users on a typical TETRA network and broadband network, managing every user individually and in different networks could be enormously time consuming and expensive.